 To withdraw your foreign Michigan LLC in Michigan, you’ll complete and submit Form 761, Application for Certificate of Withdrawal, along with the filing fee, to the Michigan Department of Licensing and Regulatory Affairs (LARA) by mail or in person.
 The Application for Withdrawal is not available for online filing.

 To withdraw your foreign Michigan Corporation in Michigan, you provide the completed Form 561, Application for Certificate of Withdrawal, along with the filing fee, Michigan Department of Licensing and Regulatory Affairs (LARA) by mail or in person.
 The Application for Withdrawal is not available for online filing.

 Use of LARA forms is optional.
 If you do draft your own withdrawal documents, you have to make sure you include all the necessary information.

 Submit one original of the Application for Withdrawal by mail or walk in.
 If you submit documents by mail, include a check or money order for filing fees.
 Include the corporation name and identification number on the check or money order.
 If you walk documents into the office, you can also pay by VISA or MasterCard.

-How much does it cost to cancel your out of state registration with Michigan?
+How much does it cost to cancel an out of state registration with Michigan?